chnm/crdh-jekyll/README.md

 Follow these steps to install the necessary software.

 1. Install current versions of Node and Ruby for your platform.
+Current versions used for this site are Ruby 2.6.0 and Node 11.6.0.
 2. Install bundler with `gem install bundler`.
 3. Install Jeykll and its dependencies with `bundle install`.
-4. Install Gulp with `npm install -g gulp`.
-5. Install the Node dependencies with `npm install`.
+4. Install the Node dependencies with `npm install`.

 Once everything is installed, you should be able to preview the site by running `gulp`.
 Look at the output for the local URL.
 You can build the site to be deployed with `gulp build`.
 The output will be in the `_site` file.